jesseweed/seti-ui/README.md

 -----

 ### Settings
+_To get here, Go to "Atom > Preferences" Select "Themes"  and click the settings icon next to "Seti" under UI Theme dropdown_

 With 1.0 you can now adjust some of the more commonly requested features directly in Atom's settings view (Settings > Themes > Click the gear icon next to Seti).

 + **File Icons:** Probably the most frequet requests has been a simpler way to disable the file icons for those of you using other file icon packages.
 Now you can :)